Frequently Asked Questions

 I'm sorry but I cannot reschedule if you forgot to turn the heat up on your pool, or your pool is too hot, or you forgot to clean your pool, or your pool is broken.

-You may come to the Solista pool at 2000 Via Firenze for your scheduled class or forfeit that lesson.
 I recommend setting a reminder to check your pool the night before class and the morning of class to make sure it is clean and heating properly.

 If I show up for class and the pool is too cold or too hot for your child to focus on swimming lessons it will count as a completed lesson.

 On chilly days pools heated to approximately 90 degrees is a comfortable temperature.

 In hot summer months 81 degrees is an ideal temperature for pools.
 I cannot teach students in pools heated to hot tub temperatures in hot weather.
 Heat exhaustion and heat stroke are serious conditions that can occur if one gets too hot.

 + My neighbor/ friend/ sibling wants to put their child in a class with mine together.
 Will you teach them together at the discounted rate?